4Securitas/rstconn/README.md

                         Debug level, see python logging; defaults to INFO if omitted -m, --monitor         Just sniff traffic without sendin RST -v, --version         Print version and exit

 ````

 RSTconn listens for the matching connections and than sends a
 number of SYN/ACK and RST packets to the client to get the connection be killed.

 The number of packets is configurable by `--packet-count`, `--iface` and
-`-ip` and `--port` are related to the local server port to be listen on.
+`--server-ip` and `--server-port` are related to the local server port to be listen on.

 ````
-rstconn -i lo -ip 127.0.0.1 -p 8000 --packet-count 50
+rstconn -i lo --server-ip 127.0.0.1 --server-port 8000 --packet-count 50
 ````

 Demo